Home

 Both the CSS Virginia and Monitor had short careers.
 The Virginia was destroyed by the Confederates to prevent her from getting into Union hands.
 The Monitor was lost in a gale soon after, off the Cape Hatteras while under tow.
 Sixteen of her crew were lost with her.

 Since her wreck site was discovered in 1973, several artifacts have been recovered, such as her revolutionary steam engine, anchor, propeller and the entire turret.
-The anchor and propeller are on display at the Monitor Center (as part of the Mariners' Museum in Norfolk, VA) while the turret and engine (among other things, I'm sure) are still in the process of being stabilized for conservation.
+The anchor and propeller are on display at the Monitor Center (as part of the Mariners' Museum in Newport News, VA) while the turret and engine (among other artifacts) are still in the process of being stabilized for conservation.

 A full scale replica of the USS Monitor built and donated by Northrop Grumman.
-Monitor Center, Norfolk VA.
+Monitor Center, Newport News, VA.

 You can purchase and download the high quality Monitor Plans in PDF format by following the link.